runyanjake/JuncBASE_Rpaper/README.txt

 R version and rpy2 versions were just the latest versions.

 Generally working function call: python3 test.py
+(on stacker python defaults to python 2.7 which is what we want.)

 See here for using rpy2 vectors with R: http://rpy2.readthedocs.io/en/version_2.8.x/introduction.html#calling-r-functions Here is a good documentation for rpy2: http://rpy.sourceforge.net/rpy2/doc-2.1/html/robjects.html